ViveRoboticsSoftware/vivehub-linux/README.md

 # VIVE Hub for Linux (Beta)

 *VIVE Hub for Linux* is the desktop app, currently released as a beta, for setting up and monitoring HTC VIVE Ultimate Tracker on Linux both x86 and arm64.
-Supports pairing trackers to the dongle, building the tracking map, and exposing tracker poses to your own application through a C++ SDK.
+(This does not include HMD support) Supports pairing trackers to the dongle, building the tracking map, and exposing tracker poses to your own application through a C++ SDK.

 The beta is being developed on Ubuntu, so we recommend an Ubuntu setup (see below).
 Other distros should work, but they haven't been tested.